 - Part E2 Randwick PDF, 7977.02 KB Education and Health Specialised Centre – development within the Health and Education Centre.

 Randwick Comprehensive Development Control Plan 2013

-Randwick DCP 2013 was approved at the Council meeting of Tuesday 28 May 2013 and formally commenced on Friday 14 June 2013, replacing all other DCPs and some Council planning policies.
-This new comprehensive DCP comprises:
+Randwick DCP 2013 was approved at the Council meeting of Tuesday 28 May 2013 and formally commenced on Friday 14 June 2013.
+The 2013 DCP comprises the following:

 Part A - Introduction

 This Part provides introductory information and explains the structure of the DCP and how to use it.
 It describes key requirements to be addressed in development applications (DAs).
-Please note that Section A3 - Public Notification of part A is no longer applicable and has been repealed and superseded by provisions in a broader Community Participation Plan (CPP) which was adopted by Council on 10 December 2019.
-The CPP can be accessed here.
+Please note that Section A3 - Public Notification of part A is no longer applicable and has been repealed and superseded by provisions in the Community Engagement Strategy (CES) which was adopted by Council on 13 December 2022.
+The CES can be accessed here.

 Part B - General Controls

 This Part contains key controls that apply to all DAs and should be read in addition to the controls for particular development types and locations in other Parts of the DCP.